ar6841/Inverting-Pendulum-using-Reinforcement-Learning/README.md

 \end{array}\right)
 $$

+Where $\theta and \omega $ are the angle from the vertical and angular velocity of the pendulum respectively.

+We want to minimize the following discounted cost function

 $$
 \sum_{i=0}^{\infty} \alpha^i g\left(x_i, u_i\right)
 $$

+Where,

 $$
 g\left(x_i, u_i\right)=(\theta-\pi)^2+0.01 \cdot \dot{\theta}_i^2+0.0001 \cdot u_i^2 \quad \text { and } \quad \alpha=0.99